python/mypy/README.md

         yield a
         a, b = b, a + b
 ```
-See [the documentation](http://mypy.readthedocs.io/en/stable/introduction.html) for more examples.
+See [the documentation](http://mypy.readthedocs.io/en/stable/introduction.html) for more related examples.

 For Python 2.7, the standard annotations are written as comments:
 ```python